Makko (Machillus thunbergii)

 (edit with the Customer Reassurance module)

-History and TraditionThe Makko is the Japanese name of a powder which is obtained by grinding the bark of a tree species typical of Southeast Asia such Machillus.
-The bark when pulverized if wet becomes sticky like glue, in fact in some countries it is called " Sticky wood".
-Because of its special properties and the absence of a peculiar smell, the Makko has been used since ancient times in the production of incense sticks.
+History and traditions: Makko is the Japanese name of a powder that is obtained by grinding the bark of a species of trees typical of South-East Asia, of the genus Machillus.
+Once pulverized, the bark becomes sticky like glue when wet, so much so that in some countries it is actually called "Sticky wood".
+Due to this property and the absence of a particular smell, Makko has been used since ancient times in the production of incense sticks.